 - Tight calf muscles

-- Lack of flexibility in the plantar fascia ligament that leads to excessive pronation of the feet
+- Lack of flexibility in the plantar fascia ligament leads to excessive pronation of the feet

 - Inadequate rest periods between workouts or over-training